poljvd/hyperion-webapp/README.md

 The site should now be available on http://ip-of-host:8888

 ## License
-This software is released un the GPL license
+This software is released under the GPL license